UCL-CATL/cosy-camera-recorder/README.md

 Ideally a new video capture backend based on GStreamer should be developed for Pupil Capture.
 The program in this repository is a much simpler solution, for the cases where the eye tracking data don't need to be available in real-time.
+The recorded video can then be opened in Pupil Capture to gather the pupil information (mainly the pupil diameter).

 **Update:** finally the UVC video grabber works well with Pupil Capture (version 0.9.3 at least).
 So we will use Pupil Capture instead of this program.